 - Consideration should also be given to the use of night splints.
 These are very effective for stretching the plantar fascia to relieve first weight bearing pain.

-People with arch pain have also found these products to be effective:
+People with arch pain have also found these medical products to be effective: